-Mediation can help couples resolve their child custody and access time disputes in the following ways:
+The following checklist of mediation opportunities can help couples resolve their child custody and access time disputes.

-- Help narrow the issues between the parents to facilitate compromise and settlement.
+- Help with narrowing the issues between the parents to facilitate compromise and settlement.

-- Help get an accurate sense of the relative strength of each parent’s legal position.
+- Help with achieving an accurate sense of the relative strength of each parent’s legal position.

-- Help avoid the expense, stress, and unpredictable nature of a contested trial.
+- Help with avoiding the expense, stress, and unpredictable nature of a contested trial.

 Settled issues are written into an agreement by the mediator and signed by the parties.
 The parties’ attorneys have an opportunity to review the agreement and may file a timely objection with the court if need be.
 If there is no objection, the signed agreement is submitted to the judge who will sign it as a court order, making it a binding custody agreement on the parties.
 Even if there is an objection to the agreement, the judge has the “final authority to accept, modify or reject” the agreement, or set the matter for a hearing.